PecholaL/MAIN-VC-demo/index.md

 ## Abstract
 <p align="justify">
 One-shot voice conversion aims to change the timbre of any source speech to match that of the unseen target speaker with only one speech sample.
 Disentanglement-based method separates content and speaker information from the speech, and after replacing the speaker information, synthesis is performed to achieve voice conversion.
-Existing methods face difficulty in accurately measuring and utilizing the correlations between speech representations for thorough disentanglement, and suffer sizable networks.
-In this paper, we propose a method to overcome these obstacles.
-Our model learns clean speech representations through siamese encoders and the designed mutual information estimator.
-Experiments show that the proposed extremely lightweight model outperforms baseline and other previous methods in both subjective and objective metrics in one-shot voice conversion scenario.
+Our voice converison model learns clean speech representations through siamese encoders and the designed mutual information estimator.
+The experimental results show that MAIN-VC achieves comparable subjective scores and exhibits improvements in objective metrics compared to existing methods in one-shot voice conversion scenario.
 </p>

 ## Overview